-Barbecues, pizza ovens, chimineas and braziers are allowed to be used without a permit provided they are being used for the purpose for which they were designed and the smoke is not causing a public nuisance.
-Different restrictions apply during the Fire Danger Period and on a day of Total Fire Ban, visit: cfa.vic.gov.au In the event of an emergency for Police, Ambulance or Fire Brigade
+Barbecues, pizza ovens, chimeneas and braziers are allowed to be used without a permit provided they are being used for the purpose for which they were designed and they are not causing a public nuisance.
+Different restrictions apply during the Fire Danger Period and on a day of Total Fire Ban, visit: cfa.vic.gov.au/warnings-restrictions/total-fire-bans-fire-danger-ratings/can-i-or-cant-i.